MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/insert-update-record-upsert.md

 <!-- https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/sample-insert-update-record-upsert -->

 This sample code shows how to insert or update records by using the [UpsertRequest](https://docs.microsoft.com/en-us/dotnet/api/microsoft.xrm.sdk.messages.upsertrequest?view=dynamics-general-ce-9) message.
+You can download the sample from [here](https://github.com/Microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/InsertRecordUsingUpsert).

 ## How to run this sample